DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/3 Methods/bindChart(chart_integrationOptions).md

         <tr>
             <td><b>axis</b></td>
             <td>String</td>
-            <td>The name of the axis the series occupies.
+            <td>The name of the axis to which the series belongs.
 Has a value only when the chart has multiple axes.</td>
         </tr>
         <tr>
             <td><b>pane</b></td>